 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Drs.
-Bartlett or Hinic will determine which type of bone graft material best suited to your particular needs.
+Dr. Hinic will determine which type of bone graft material best suited to your particular needs.